Mangar Bani: Etymology

 Mangar Bani, is a Haryanvi dialect term which means the "Mangar Vana" in Hindi or Sanskrit and "the Mangar Forest" in English.

 History

-Mangar Bani forest is a neolithic site with stone tools and rock art dating back to 100,000 years Before Present (BP) and cave paintings dating back to 20,000-40,000 BP.
+Mangar Bani forest is a Neolithic site with stone tools and rock art dating back to 100,000 years Before Present (BP) and cave paintings dating back to 20,000-40,000 BP.

 Mangar is a 700 years old village nestled in the rocky hills covered with native trees unique to the Aravalli range, the oldest Plateau mountains in India.

 Village

 Administration

-Mangar is governed by the panchayat local governing body.The village is dominated by Harsana clan of Gurjar Community.
+Mangar is governed by the panchayat local governing body.

 Demography

 In 2011, it had a population of about 1965 persons living in 368 households.

 Tribal jewellery museum

-Mangar Tribal Jewellery museum, established by the Sterre Sharma the wife of former INC union minister Satish Sharma, has jewellery from all over India including the tribes of northeast India.
-Jewellery is made from the glass, bone, brass, white metal, silver and gold plate.
+Mangar Tribal Jewellery museum, established by Sterre Sharma, the wife of former INC union minister Satish Sharma, has jewellery from all over India including the tribes of northeast India.
+This jewellery is made from glass, bone, brass, white metal, silver and gold plate.